 Stan Saperstein (Pennington) - will relate the story of how the American flag was developed and designed by Francis Hopkinson.
 He will portray Hopkinson in first person & talk about his life during the American Revolution. www.artisansofthevalley.com

 Stockton Carriage Tours (Stockton) - go out in all seasons and have many themed tours.
 The owners have nearly 75 combined years of horse experience and both have come from "horsy" families.
 At the History Fair, visitors can take a ride in a hay wagon pulled by two draft horses.
-The ride will start in the agricultural field and go through the woods behind the field. www.stocktoncarriagetours.com
+The ride ($) will start in the agricultural field and go through the woods behind the field. www.stocktoncarriagetours.com

 Tuckerton Seaport & Baymen's Museum (Tuckerton) - is a working maritime village that is located along the Tuckerton Creek.
 It brings the Jersey Shore's maritime traditions of the past & present to life through people, exhibits, demonstrations, tours & hands-on activities.
 A beach apparatus drill from the U.S. Lifesaving Service will be featured. www.tuckertonseaport.org

-Wise Owl Workshops (Great Meadows) - Phil and Lorna Wooldridge run Wise Owl Workshops, which promotes interest in & respect for historic cemeteries through presentations for adults & hands-on workshops for children.
-Displays will include artwork created through rubbings & foil impressions from gravestones at The Historic Swayze Burying Ground in Hope, NJ as well as other locations across the state.
-Adults & children will be provided with an opportunity to try their hand at gravestone rubbing through the use of a mock gravestone.
-Additionally, visitors will be able to make a foil impression from casts taken from gravestones.
-Advice will be provided about how to obtain rubbings & impressions safely and which stones to avoid as well as general cemetery etiquette.
-A gravestone art card game, produced for our children's workshops, which teaches the meanings of gravestone symbolism, will be available for play during the day.
-There will be information, displays and handouts available about the work of Wise Owl Workshops and the restoration work of the Friends of Swayze, Inc. http://wiseowlworkshops.com/
+Wise Owl Workshop & Friends of Swayze, Inc. – (Great Meadows) - Phil and Lorna Wooldridge run Wise Owl Workshops, which promotes interest in & respect for historic cemeteries through presentations for adults & hands-on workshops for children.
+They are also involved in promoting the restoration of The Historic Swayze Burying Ground in Hope, NJ through Friends of Swayze, Inc. Displays will include artwork created through rubbings & foil impressions from gravestones at The Historic Swayze Burying Ground as well as other locations across the state.
+Children will be provided with an opportunity to try their hand at gravestone rubbing through the use of a mock gravestone.
+As well as rubbings, visitors will be able to make a foil impression from casts taken from gravestones.
+Advice will be provided about how to obtain rubbings & impressions safely, & which stones to avoid as well as general cemetery etiquette & safety.
+Cemetery card games, produced for both our children's workshops, & teen workshop, will be available for play during the day.